jerenner/T9BeamTestAna/README.md

 ## Additional scripting over all momenta

 The list of runs for every momentum is stored in **python/data_runs.py**
- - edit as needed, must enter also the total number of spills for the runs
+ - edit as needed, must enter also the total number of spills for the runs.
+The pipe separator between runs is needed as this is used to grep the proper runs.
+Again, 'p' and 'n' stand for positive and negative charged particles in given momentum setup.

 The runs are split to low (200--280 MeV), high (300--360 MeV) and p (>= 400 MeV) runs.